Marriage under Thai law can be terminated either by (1) death of either spouse, (2) divorce, or (3) revoked by the Court, the marriage is voidable.

 - one spouse has broken a bond of good behavior executed by him or her, the other spouse may enter a claim for divorce;

-- one spouse is suffering from a communicable and dangerous disease which is incurable and may cause injury to the other, the latter may file a claim for divorce;
+- one spouse is suffering from a communicable and dangerous disease that is incurable and may cause injury to the other, the latter may file a claim for divorce;

-- one spouse has a physical disadvantage so as to be permanently unable to cohabit as husband and wife, the other may enter a claim for divorce.
+- one spouse has a physical disadvantage to be permanently unable to cohabit as husband and wife, the other may enter a claim for divorce.

 Filing for a Divorce

 Three types of couples who can file for divorce in Thailand.
 They include the following:

 - Marriage between a Thai national and a foreign national; and